moriczgergo/roland-checksum/README.md

 We also have `istanbul`: run `npm coverage` or `yarn coverage`.

 ## Calculation

+*NOTE: This is not the actual code in the module, but it's a simple snippet of code that can help you understand **how** the calculation works.*

 ```js
 var myNumberArray = [0x20, 0x00, 0x00, 0x74, 0x65, 0x73, 0x74];